TrueBlocks/trueblocks-core/docs/readmes/chaindata-transactions.md

-  -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address -D, --decache              removes a transactions and any traces in the transaction from the cache -o, --cache                force the results of the query into the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose (increase detail with --log_level)
+  -B, --topic strings        for the --logs option only, filter logs to show only those with this topic(s) -A, --account_for string   reconcile the transaction as per the provided address -D, --decache              removes a transactions and any traces in the transaction from the cache -H, --ether                specify value in ether -w, --raw                  report JSON data from the node with minimal processing -o, --cache                force the results of the query into the cache -x, --fmt string           export format, one of [none|json*|txt|csv] -v, --verbose              enable verbose (increase detail with --log_level)